evangriffiths/nevermined-eg/README.md

 Demonstrating Nevermined `payments-py` functionality:

-- Create an ephemeral endpoint from a python function, using Modal
+- Serve an ephemeral endpoint from a python function, using [Modal](https://modal.com/)
-- Paywall the endpoint from one Nevermined account
+- Paywall the endpoint from one [Nevermined](https://nevermined.app/en) account
 - Purchase a subscription for the endpoint from another account, and use it

 ## Setup